GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 You can mitigate the impact for all government-furnished equipment.

+## How Can I Test?

+{% include alert-info.html content="These instructions are for agency network and domain system administrators." %}

+The test environment should reflect the production environment in variety of Windows platforms (Windows 7, 10, Server 2008 - 2016) and browsers (Google Chrome, Windows Internet Explorer and Edge).
+Take into account the following federal-wide restrictions and if they impact your agency:

+A) All versions from Windows 7 and Windows Server 2008R2 forward support the use of the CTL.
+B) The automatic root update settings can be controlled by group policy objects
+C) The US Government Configuration Baseline (USGCB) templates for Windows 7 operating systems had requirements to turn off automatic root updates.
+D) If some agencies still disable automatic root updates, then those devices won't receive the CTL updates and are not impacted.
+E) Some end points are prevented from getting updates due to firewall restrictions.

+A few techniques to conduct in a test environment:
+1) Remove serverAuth as an allowable usage from the Federal Common Policy CA certificate(s) through the MMC Certificates snap-in.
+2) Test brownser behavior before and after using a sample of web services that have FPKI SSL/TLS certificates.
+3) Distribute COMMON using either method below into the Enterprise Trust Store and testing if website access/error page.

 ## What Should I Do?

 {% include alert-info.html content="These instructions are for agency network and domain system administrators." %}